TritonDataCenter/node-watershed/README.md

 #### WatershedConnection.end(reason)

 Closes the connection.
 The RFC allows a reason for closing the connection to be send in the CLOSE frame, though this is optional.
+If passed, `reason` should be a `String`.

 #### WatershedConnection.destroy()